IMPact for mentees

 3. Expect the mentor to know all the answers.

-4. Commit yourself to obligations you cannot keep.
+4. Commit themselves to obligations they cannot keep.

-5. Cancel meetings with your mentor at the last minute.
+5. Cancel meetings with their mentor at the last minute.

 Log in with your APS member account

 Not yet an APS member?
-Students can join APS for free, for the first year of membership, with deeply discounted rates for undergrads and graduates after that.
+Students can join APS for free, for the first year of membership, with deeply discounted rates for undergraduate and graduate students after that.